swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 ### Delegating access to the storage property

-A property delegate type can choose to hide its instance entirely by providing a property named `storageValue`.
-As with the `value` property and`init(initialValue:)`, the `storageValue` property must have the same access level as its property delegate type.
-When present, the synthesized storage property is hidden completely and the property `$foo` becomes a computed property accessing the storage property's `storageValue`.
+A property delegate type can choose to hide its instance entirely by providing a property named `delegateValue`.
+As with the `value` property and`init(initialValue:)`, the `delegateValue` property must have the same access level as its property delegate type.
+When present, the synthesized storage property is hidden completely and the property `$foo` becomes a computed property accessing the storage property's `delegateValue`.
 For example:

 ```swift
 class StorageManager {